vsrinivas/fuchsia/ledger_legacy/README.md

 Full contents:

- - [abax](abax) is a partial implementation of the Ledger interface, without persistance or sync
  - [api](api) is the Ledger interface
  - [cloud_provider](cloud_provider) encapsulates the features provided by the cloud that enable cloud sync